RyroNZ/UE4MasterServer/README.md

 PLAYERCOUNT
 ```

-Everything should be working now and you should be able to host and joining using the standard session nodes!
+Everything should be working now and you should be able to host and join using the standard session nodes!

 If there are things not working, please email me at ryan@somethinglogical.co.nz